 We define EBITDA as net income before income taxes, net interest expense, depreciation, amortization and accretion.
-EBITDA is used as a supplemental financial measure by management and by external users of our financial statements, such as investors, industry analysts, lenders and ratings agencies, to assess:
+We define EBITDA margin as EBITDA expressed as a percentage of revenues.
+EBITDA and EBITDA margin are used as supplemental financial measures by management and by external users of our financial statements, such as investors, industry analysts, lenders and ratings agencies, to assess: